Custom Rules

 });

-enum is exported as well to hold the values for AST node type
+An AST_NODE_TYPES enum is exported as well to hold the values for AST node type properties.

 import {